sudsfs/sudsfs.github.io/README.md

-# Evento
+# sudsfs seminar webpage

-Evento is a minimal, responsive theme for Jekyll.
+SUDSFS is based on the Evento scheme, a minimal, responsive theme for Jekyll.
 The projects allows people, groups or companies to host and show a list future and past events.

 ### Features